ecr007/English-World/Phrases-Vocabulary/A.md

 All the time: Implies that a certain action or situation is happening frequently.

-Although: (Conjunction) (A pesar de) is a subordinating conjunction.
-Fallowed by a clause, can link clauses.
-E.g: Although the weather is cold, everybody is out.
-E.g 2: Although my card is very old, it still runs very well.

 Against: (preposition) is a preposition that shows opposition, contradiction, or conflicting action towards something or someone. | E.g: The students protested against the new school policy.

 Ask out: To invite someone you have romantic feeling for on a date.